FacchinAlberto/pacman_project/README.md

 # pacman_project
-Repository that contains all the needed python files in order to develop logical sentences that describes pacman physics.
-Pycosat has been used as SAT solver for logical inference tasks such as planning, simultaneous localization and mapping (SLAM).
+In this project I used simple Python functions that generate logical sentences describing Pacman physics, aka pacphysics, and a SAT solver, pycosat, to solve the logical inference tasks associated with planning (generating action sequences to reach goal locations and eat all the dots), localization (finding oneself in a map, given a local sensor model), mapping (building the map from scratch), and SLAM (simultaneous localization and mapping).